NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/05-vector-raster-integration-advanced/05-vector-raster-integration-advanced.md

     ## ymax       : 4713359

 Which object has the largest extent?
-Our plot location extent is not the largest but is larger than the AOI Boundary.
+Our plot location extent is not the largest but it is larger than the AOI Boundary.
 It would be nice to see our vegetation plot locations with the Canopy Height Model information.

 <div id="ds-challenge" markdown="1">